Forking in Short and Tame Abstract Elementary Classes: Introduction

 \section{Introduction}

-Much of first order model theory has focused on Shelah's forking.
-In the last fifteen years, significant progress has been made towards understanding of unstable theories, especially simple theories (Kim \cite{Kim} and Kim and Pillay \cite{KP1}), $NIP$ theories (see surveys by Adler \cite{Adler} and Simon \cite{Simon}), and, most recently, $NTP_2$ (Ben-Yaacov and Chernikov \cite{Ch1} and Chenikov, Kaplan and Shelah \cite{Ch2}).
+Much of modern model theory has focused on Shelah's forking.
+In the last twenty years, significant progress has been made towards understanding of unstable theories, especially simple theories (Kim \cite{Kim} and Kim and Pillay \cite{KP1}), $NIP$ theories (surveys by Adler \cite{Adler} and Simon \cite{Simon}), and, most recently, $NTP_2$ (Ben-Yaacov and Chernikov \cite{Ch1} and Chernikov, Kaplan, and Shelah \cite{Ch2}).

-In the work on classification theory for Abstract Elementary Classes (AECs), such a nicely behaved notion is not known to exist.
-However, much work has been done towards this goal.
-Already in 1970, Shelah \cite{Sh3} introduced splitting as a weak independence notion for a nonelementary context that is now known as homogeneous model theory (see Grossberg and Lessmann \cite{GrLe1} and Buechler and Lessmann \cite{BuLe}).
-For the more general cases of classes axiomatizeable by an $L_{\lambda^+,\omega}$ sentence or AECs, very little is known in this direction, although there have been several attempts.